-- breastfeeding (for a minimum of five months – this could be one baby or more)
+- breastfeeding (the longer the time period, the greater the benefit; this could be one baby or more)

 Having one or more risk factors might mean that the likelihood of you developing breast cancer is only slightly greater than if you don’t have these risk factors.
 It doesn’t mean that you will develop breast cancer and importantly your overall individual risk may still be small.
 Remember one person may have many risk factors and not develop breast cancer, while another may have very few risk factors and be diagnosed with the disease.